PTSD Guide - Part 2

 A Veteran was involved in a bad vehicle accident during a period of active-duty service, and that vehicle accident did not occur during combat and the Veteran was not diagnosed with PTSD until after leaving active-duty.
 This is when the Veteran would need to get corroborating evidence that the vehicle accident occurred.
 The Veteran can use the hospital records, police report, and the statements from the others who were involved in the vehicle accident as supporting evidence.

 If a Veteran was involved in a vehicle accident during a non-combat situation such as a fire or an IED.
-Again, the Veteran can use the statements of other who saw the fire or explosion, hospital records, and notations in their service records as corroborating evidence of their in-service stressor.
+Again, the Veteran can use the statements of others who saw the fire or explosion, hospital records, and notations in their service records as corroborating evidence of their in-service stressor.

-The VA can reject the Veterans account of the in-service stressor event if there is contradicting official records.
+The VA can reject the Veteran's account of the in-service stressor event if there is contradicting official records.
 If the Veteran is able to produce evidence to back up their account of their in-service stressor event then the benefit of the doubt rule still applies.

 The last thing that a Veteran has to establish to get service-connected for PTSD is providing the VA with medical evidence that connects their current diagnosis to the in-service stressor event.
 This step will require the opinion of a medical expert.
-The medical evidence has to show that the in-service stressor at least contributed to the Veterans current symptoms.
-If a Veteran's military medical service records don't show any evidence of a mental health issue the Veteran can still receive service-connections for PTSD, even if it is several years after leaving active-duty for the PTSD to develop.
+The medical evidence has to show that the in-service stressor at least contributed to the Veteran's current symptoms.
+If a Veteran's military medical service records don't show any evidence of a mental health issue the Veteran can still receive service-connection for PTSD, even if it is several years after leaving active-duty for the PTSD to develop.

 If the Veteran has more then one in-service stressor this step can be more complicated.
 Here is an example.

 If the first in-service stressor that the Veteran was involved in was a bad vehicle accident while on active-duty and their best friend/another service member was killed and there are service and hospital records backing up this in-service stressor.
-The second in-service stressor that the Veteran was involved in was while in their bunk a fellow service member tossed a grenade at them.
+The second in-service stressor that the Veteran was involved in was while in their bunk, a fellow service member tossed a grenade at them.
 Even though the grenade was a dummy grenade, the Veteran did not know that at the time, and the Veteran still to this day has nightmares about it.
-There is no evidence to verify the second in-service stressor except the Veterans statement.
-For the Veteran to ger compensation for their PTSD from the VA, a qualified medical professional would have to specifically state that the vehicle accident is the only in-service stress with proper corroborating evidence since the second in-service stressor did not qualify under one of the other lower burden of proof situations discussed in step 2.
+There is no evidence to verify the second in-service stressor except the Veteran's statement.
+For the Veteran to get compensation for their PTSD from the VA, a qualified medical professional would have to specifically state that the vehicle accident is the only in-service stress with proper corroborating evidence since the second in-service stressor did not qualify under one of the other lower burden of proof situations discussed in step 2.
 The VA will send the Veteran to a C&P exam to determine if the Veteran is entitled to service-connected disability benefits for their PTSD.

-If your a Veteran or you know a Veteran that is suffering with PTSD, remember that there is nothing shameful about PTSD.
+If you're a Veteran or you know a Veteran that is suffering with PTSD, remember that there is nothing shameful about PTSD.
 PTSD is a disease that can be treated with proper care and treatment.
 Continue to Part Three, C&P exams for PTSD, to learn more about how to get PTSD service-connected in order to receive the VA disability benefits you have earned.

 PTSD Guide